jasperchongcode/bigcomments/README.md

 # 🧱 bigcomments

 `bigcomments` is a Visual Studio Code extension that helps you format **large, padded comment blocks** around selected text.
 Ideal for making headers, dividers, or attention-grabbing notes in your code.
+This was made to fix an issue I had with not being able to easily make clearly readable "header comments".

 ---